 UNIT OF STUDY

-Aim: To provide students with an introduction to the field of Bioinformatics.
+The aim of this unit is to provide students with an introduction to the field of Bioinformatics.
 Bioinformatics is a multidisciplinary field that combines biology with quantitative methods to help understand biological processes, such as disease progression.
-Content: Basic notions in biology; basic principles of statistical genetics; web-based tools, data sources and retrieval; analysis of single and multiple DNA or protein sequences; hidden Markov models and their applications; evolutionary models; phylogenetic trees; transcriptomics (gene expression microarrays and RNA-seq); use of R in bioinformatics applications.
+Content: basic notions in biology; basic principles of statistical genetics; web-based tools, data sources and retrieval; analysis of single and multiple DNA or protein sequences; hidden Markov models and their applications; evolutionary models; phylogenetic trees; transcriptomics (gene expression microarrays and RNA-seq); use of R in bioinformatics applications.

 Our courses that offer this unit of study